 Pathways and receptors

 The pathway for all of the above sources is via the atmosphere.
 The wind direction will significantly influence how receptors are affected.
-There has not been any complaints from neighbours relating to bioaerosols or dust from the farm.
+No complaints have been received from neighbours relating to bioaerosols or dust from the farm.